Nik Conroy, MA, LMHC, CSAT-Candidate

 My Call to Christian Counseling

-Asking hard questions and exploring answers have always been natural aspects of my personality.
-I am not sure how I got here, but I am happy that Yahweh has brought me to this career to encourage and build up others in their faith.
+Exploring difficult questions and unconventional possibilities has always been a natural aspect of my personality.
+I am not sure how I got here, but I am happy that God has brought me to this career to encourage and build up others.

 More About Me/On a Personal Note

-My wife and I have been married since 2018.
-I am very analytically and creatively oriented.
-I find myself with a passion for life’s biggest questions.
-Thus, I have a deep interest in philosophy, theology, and the natural and social sciences.
+I have been married to my wife since 2018.
+I am very analytically and creatively oriented, and have a passion for life’s biggest questions.
+Naturally, I have a deep interest in music, philosophy, theology, and the natural and social sciences.
 I am a man of hard questions and an open mind.
-Though I once struggled to find my faith, Yahweh taught me to embrace skepticism and critical thinking to deepen my faith in the Scriptures.
-I am very interested in understanding design patterns, motifs, and themes within the Hebrew Bible.
-I can relate to those who are struggling with their faith or who have become apathetic about their beliefs.
-I also can relate to the struggle of pain and suffering in life and how this can affect our faith and understanding of Yahweh’s goodness.
-I am absolutely fascinated by Jesus Christ and what He is doing in the lives of others.
+Though I once struggled to find my faith, God taught me to embrace skepticism and critical thinking to deepen my faith in Him and the Scriptures.
+I am particularly interested in understanding design patterns and motifs within the Old Testament, and I am absolutely fascinated by Jesus and what He is doing in the lives of others.

 Areas of Expertise/Specialties